Ford F-Series (first generation): Development & Design

-Ford additionally invested one million dollars into research and tooling for the new cab dubbed as the "Million-Dollar Cab".
-Compared to the previous model of Ford trucks, the new cab was 7 inches wider and provided extra headroom.
-It also included wider doors that were moved 3 inches forward and extending beneath the cab's floor for better accessibility and interior protection from dust, moisture, and drafts.
-A new flat one-piece windshield was 2 inches higher than the previous generation combined with the larger rear window offering a better all around visibility.
-The new cab also featured increased foot room, and bench seats with adjustable fore, aft, and rake.
-To improve comfort, the cab was isolated from the frame using bushing at the front and lever-action torsion links in the rear in order to insulate vibration and noise.
-Additionally, Ford added more cushioning to the bench seat which were wrapped with springs for improved comfort.
-The front fenders were also wider and taller and featured single piece like wrap around design that included integrated headlamps.
-Five-bar horizontal grille had integrated turn signal light into the top grille bar.
-Rear fenders no longer had the tear drop shape, instead had more rounded and had continuous side body lines.
-Two openings were added over bold FORD lettering at the nose which left opening acted as a hood release handle.
+Ford also spent $1 million on research and tooling for the new cab, which was dubbed the "Million-Dollar Cab."
+Compared to the previous model of Ford trucks, the new cab was seven inches wider and provided extra headroom.
+It also included wider doors that were moved three inches forward and extended beneath the cab's floor for better accessibility and interior protection from dust, moisture, and drafts.
+A new flat one-piece windshield was two inches higher than the previous generation, which combined with the larger rear window offered better all-around visibility.
+The new cab also had increased foot room, and bench seats with adjustable fore, aft, and rake.
+To improve comfort, the cab was isolated from the frame using bushings at the front and lever-action torsion links in the rear in order to insulate vibration and noise.
+Ford also added more cushioning to the bench seat, which were wrapped with springs for improved comfort.
+The front fenders were wider and taller and had a single-piece-like, wrap-around design with integrated headlamps.
+The five-bar horizontal grille had integrated turn signal lights into the top grille bar.
+Rear fenders no longer had the teardrop shape; instead, they had more rounded and continuous side body lines.
+Two openings were added over bold FORD lettering at the nose; the left opening also acted as a hood release handle.

-Three way ventilation system consisted of two vent windows (driver and passenger) and an additional vent was located at the cowl.
-Ford increase the steering ratio and made it easier to turn.
-Heavier-duty construction with new channeled steel front bumper was attached directly to the extended frame rails which provided increase rigidity and smooth ride.
+The three-way ventilation system consisted of two vent windows (driver- and passenger-side doors) and an additional vent located at the cowl.
+Steering effort was reduced with an increased steering ratio.
+A new channeled steel front bumper was attached directly to the extended frame rails, which provided increased rigidity and a smoother ride.

 The new trucks were introduced in late 1947 (going on sale January 16, 1948).
-Standard features included, ashtray, glove box, and driver's side sun visor which was unusual on trucks at the time.
-Options included the "See-Clear" windshield washer (operated by foot plunger), passenger-side windshield wiper & sun visor, and Passenger-side taillight.
+Standard features included ashtray, glove box, and driver-side sun visor which was unusual on trucks at the time.
+Options included the "See-Clear" windshield washer (operated by foot plunger), passenger-side windshield wiper and sun visor, and passenger-side taillight.
 The F-1 truck was also available with additional stainless steel trim and two horns as an option.
-All F-series were available with optional "Marmon-Herrington All Wheel Drive" until 1959.
+All F-Series were available with optional "Marmon-Herrington All Wheel Drive" until 1959.

-Design of the F-Series truck changed tremendously from 1950 to 1954.
+The design of the F-Series truck changed tremendously from 1950 to 1954.
 From 1948 to 1950, the grille was a series of horizontal bars and the headlights were set into the fenders.
 For 1951 and 1952, the headlights were connected by a wide aerodynamic cross piece with three similarly aerodynamic supports.
 The rear window was wider in these later trucks and the dashboard was redesigned.
-This new cab was called the "Five-Star Cab".
+This new cab was called the "Five-Star Cab."